openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 If the version of the driver is lower than the current version, the script uninstalls the lower and installs the current version with your permission:
 ![](../img/NEO_check_agreement.png)
+Higher hardware versions require a higher driver version, namely 20.35 instead of 19.41.
 If the script fails to uninstall the driver, uninstall it manually.
-You may see the following command line output:
+During the script execution, you may see the following command line output:
    - Add OpenCL user to video group
 Ignore this suggestion and continue.
 4. **Optional** Install header files to allow compiling a new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).